There’s an ongoing debate among fishkeepers about whether Tetra’s SafeStart and API’s Quick Start even work.

 I have a statement:

-Both can be (successfully) used for a start but If you’re starting a brand new empty tank and want to establish an ammonia safe environment I’d recommend using Tetra SafeStart.
+Both can be (successfully) used for a start but If you’re starting a brand new empty fish tank and want to establish an environment safe from Ammonia, I’d recommend using Tetra SafeStart.

-Tetra’s better at handling the nitrites (it virtually skips them) and API will normalize your ammonia levels quicker, which in an ongoing aquarium is more important.
+Tetra SafeStart’s better at handling the nitrites (it virtually skips them) and API Quick Start will normalize the ammonia levels in the water quicker.
+The latter is more important in a mature tank with many live fish in it.

 High ammonia levels may result in your fish staying at the bottom of the tank seemingly gasping in despair (click the link for an in-depth explanation of this behavior in Bettas).